Humbly Homemade

 Leave your rating!

-Classic cinnamon raisin bread is baked in the Dutch oven for a chewy interior and crispy crust.
-A little brown sugar enhances the flavors, without making this delicious artisan bread taste sweet.
+This artisan cinnamon raisin bread is made with just six ingredients and baked in the Dutch oven for a chewy interior and crispy crust.
+A little brown sugar enhances the flavor of the pre-soaked raisins without making it taste overly sweet.

 Two slices of bread filled with raisins next to a crusty loaf.